 - Car Washes – These are easy to hold and a fun way for a troop to work together.
-You can increase your offering with different packages such as vacuuming and tire detailing and sell drinks and snacks to raise additional funds.
+You can increase your offering with packages such as vacuuming and tire detailing and sell drinks and snacks to raise additional funds.
 Some organizations even have an option for dog grooming at the same time.

 - Food Events – Spaghetti suppers and pancake breakfasts are old favorites and great ways for younger scouts to raise money and promote teamwork.
 There are various other meal options, like BBQs, that work well and scouts can sell tickets and serve the guests.

 - Garage and Yard Sales – Gather donations from friends, family, and neighbors, and host a community garage or yard sale.

-- Obstacle Courses – This innovative event could even get other kids excited about scouting!
+- Obstacle Courses – This innovative event could get other kids excited about scouting!
 To host an obstacle course fundraiser, find sponsors to donate materials, such as wood, ropes, and nails.
 Your scouts can demonstrate their skills by constructing fun obstacles for participants throughout the course.